koogunmo/nessa/README.md

 	- Clean install test

 ### Phase 5
+- Remove dependency on TVShows
+	- Feeds seem to be unreliable at times
+	- Migrate to ShowRSS

+### Phase 6
 - Custom templates and/or themes
 	- I'm sure some people won't like my idea of design
 - Implement uPNP/DLNA MediaServer?